j201/blog/posts/typescript-the-bad-parts.md

 }
 ```

 So our sequence type just extended Mappable and automatically got a definition for a map function that takes a `T => U` function and returns a `Sequence<U>`.
 This is nice for concisenesss and it enables us to write functions that can take any `Mappable` or a similar type and handle them without having to know the underlying implementation.
-There's just one problem: TypeScript can't do that.
+There's just one problem: TypeScript can't do this.
 More specifically, it doesn't allow nested generics like `Mappable<Box<T>>`, where `Box` and `T`	aren't known by `Mappable`.
 Instead, we must write `Mappable<T>` where the type signature of `map<U>` is `(f: (t: T) => U) => Mappable<U>`.
 That means that something extending `Mappable` doesn't have to return the same `Box` type.
 For example, our sequence's map function could return a promise, an `Either`, a tree, or any other value as long as it implemented `Mappable`.
 Also, the expression `l.map(f).cons(f(e))` would cause a type error because TS wouldn't know that `l.map(f)` returns a sequence rather than an unspecified `Mappable`.
 This a violation of type safety, a failure to represent `map` generically, and, more importantly, it prevents us from encoding useful abstractions like Mappable.

 ####Failure to Model JS Values